 Any person who commits an offence against this Act may, on conviction, be held by the court to be liable for any loss or damage caused by the offence in addition to the penalty for the offence, and the amount of such loss or damage or part thereof may be awarded by the court to the CEO in fixing the penalty, and may be recovered in the same manner as a pecuniary penalty.

-[Section 110 amended by No. 28 of 2006 s.
+[Section 110 amended: No. 28 of 2006 s.
 209.]

 111. Forest produce, presumption as to ownership of